 Volunteers are expected to conduct themselves in a manner that is respectful to all individuals in the library, regardless of background or circumstances.
 Confidentiality Volunteers as well as staff members are required to treat all information, regardless of format - computer or paper documents, word of mouth, or any other record - as strictly confidential as required by State Statute 43.30.
 This includes conversations overheard between or regarding library customers and/or staff.
 Such information is not to be shared with anyone else, including family, friends, or acquaintances.
 Failure to comply with confidentiality law will result in dismissal of the volunteer.
 Volunteer Application Form Individuals seeking to become volunteers must complete a Volunteer Application Form and consent to a background check.

+Volunteers under the age of 18 must have documented parental consent.
+The parent or legal guardian must sign the Algoma Public Library Teen Volunteer Application.
 This policy includes those individuals complying with court-assigned community service.
 Volunteer Appreciation The work that volunteers perform is valuable to the library and therefore to the community of Algoma.
 Although the library cannot financially reward individuals who work toward enhancing the library’s service, those who volunteer their time and talents can be assured that what they contribute, large or small, is appreciated.

 A library Friends group is a formal association of people who unite to plan and execute programs and events, in conjunction with library goals and the needs of the director, to benefit the library.
 In particular, a Friends group is heavily involved in fundraising for the library and often oversees periodic book sales.
 Friends groups work with the Library Board, the only body with legal authority to set policy, and the director to further the development of the library.